 Canning apple pie filling may be easier than you think.
-It is such a great way to make homemade organic pies for your family, without high cost.
+Homemade canned pie filling is such a great way to make organic pies for your family, without high cost.

 Canning Apple Pie Filling

-Tip: Making the filling in large batches allows you to take advantage of bulk produce pricing & the home canned apple pie filling makes wonderful hostess gifts.
-The canning recipe makes enough for one apple pie, multiply for as many as you wish to make.
+Tip: Making the filling in large batches allows you to take advantage of bulk produce pricing & the home canned apples makes wonderful hostess gifts.
+The apple pie filling recipe makes enough for one apple pie, multiply for as many as you wish to make.

 How to Can Apple Pie Filling

 Here is a simple visual guide to canning apples for pies and other desserts.
 The recipe is enough for one pie, but can be easily multiplied to make more jars.
 Printable recipe card with full directions can be found below.

-Add apples and par cook, before placing in sterilized jars.
-Then cap and simmer in hot water bath, to ensure safe storage.
+Add apples and par cook(about 2 more minutes), before placing in sterilized jars.
+Then cap the canning jars and simmer in hot water bath, to ensure safe storage.
 Take care handling the hot jars.

 - 5-6 Apples Medium, peeled and chopped